lorenzrota/asic-rtl-lib/clkdiv/sim/rtl/vcs/README.md

-This is a script to simulate spice output streams to a file using Synopsys VCS.
+This is a script to simulate a clock divider using Synopsys VCS.

-The file in.txt should be prepared and cleaned by parsewave.py then

 Simply execute ```./run.sh``` followed by either: